 Committed to improving health for everyone

 Many factors influence health.
 The Wisconsin Partnership Program understands we must identify and address health disparities to positively affect health in Wisconsin.
+Watch a video series to learn how some of our community partners are addressing this critical health issue.

 The Wisconsin Partnership Program extends the mission of the University of Wisconsin School of Medicine and Public Health to advance health.
 See how we embody the Wisconsin Idea.